 What is Implementation Consulting?

 Implementation consultants do the work of implementing strategy that has already been decided on.
 Implementation consulting often involves creating operating structures to help clients reach their goals.
 Implementation consultants help answer the hypothetical question “How should we do this?”

 Implementation consultants often help companies implement new systems or special projects.
 The work is very involved in the day-to-day processes of running a business.
+As an implementation consultant, you won’t do all the work yourself, but you will oversee large, complex projects.
 If you like to see the impact of your work, implementation consulting may be for you!